 - You have read our cancellation policy at http://www.psychoanalysis.center/who/cancellation-policy

 - Repeated late payment will result in therapy being suspended.
 Payments must be made within 1 week of the session, or prior to therapy.
-Payments made via paypal later than 2 days past the invoice date carry a £5 penalty charge and session suspension.
 Card payments are only possible via paypal.
-After this debt collection will occur.
 BACS is available.
 Legal action may be taken against debt as a last resort.

 - Safety instructions will be followed by the client and the client indemnifies the practitioner from any damage or injury at any level and to any person resulting in consultation or training.
 Safety precautions apply to the use of hypnotic or relaxation based processes or recordings, & must not be used when driving /operating machinery /while in the bath, or when being sleepy or asleep might be hazardous.
 Further safety advice given must be followed.
 Goods suggested, activities or self care activities, or exercise general ideas discussed as part of wellbeing coaching / psycho-education should be used strictly according to manufacturer’s instructions and recommendations.
 More on this issue HERE.

 - No guarantee is offered of success, progress is dependent on the client’s actions and efforts.
 If you do not adhere to the agreed therapy plan, this is not the fault of the practitioner.
 You should carefully read “What to expect from therapy” before booking.
 This is often known as a “therapeutic engagement contract”.
 You are agreeing to engage in levels of attendance and self help as part of becoming a client.